sugarfi/compiler/README.md

 - Event-driven UI updates
 - Observables and subscriptions
 - Lightweight preprocessing during runtime
+- Ability to redefine the entire CSS language itself
 - Linting and error reporting
 - `!important` is illegal